chip-davis/upWorkProjects/README.md

 tickerGetter gets stock tickers mainly from wikipedia

-crytpoGetter gets a every cryptocurrency that a VC is invested in as well as a running total for how many times that crypto was invested in by all the VCs that we are checking.
+crytpoGetter gets every cryptocurrency that a VC is invested in as well as a running total for how many times that crypto was invested in by all the VCs that we are checking.